 In some industries, ongoing employee screening is in place.
 For example, in the aged care sector, a renewed police check is required typically every three years.
 This keeps information up to date, and again acts as a preventative measure for putting others in the community at risk.

 If a person is employed and is currently involved with the police for whatever reason, they should communicate the situation with their employer if it could have an impact on their career.

 In Australia, criminal records do not expire.
 An individual’s record will never be erased completely, however, for some convictions, there is a time frame for how long an offence must be disclosed for.
 All states and territories in Australia have legislation which limits the disclosure or certain information after a certain amount of time.
 This is known as the spent convictions scheme or spent convictions legislation.

 The period of time after an offence is known as the ‘waiting period’.
 This is the time after an offence occurred in which the individual does not commit any further offences.
 In Australia, this tends to be 10 years for crimes committed as an adult, and 5 years for crimes committed as a minor.
 After the waiting period, the conviction becomes ‘spent’.
-The conviction still exists, but it will not be disclosed on a national police certificate, unless under certain circumstances where the information is mandatory for safety reasons.
+The conviction still exists, but it will not be disclosed on an Australian National police check, unless under certain circumstances where the information is mandatory for safety reasons.
 A spent conviction will be spent automatically.

 I Need A New Police Check.
 How Do I Get One?

 All police checks can be obtained online through Worker Checks, as follows:

 Please note, applications should be submitted as and when needed with a designated provider.
 They should not be submitted to multiple NPC providers in the hope of retrieving a different result.
 All accredited bodies access the same system to view police records, and will retrieve the same information in equal time.